DragonRidersUnite/book/src/beyond-the-code.md

 ## What Can You Cut?

 When you have an idea for a game, ask yourself what you can cut from it while still maintaining the core essence of it.
 Don’t dwell on adding a bunch of complex systems.
 Focus on the fun and how you can subtract to bring that forward.
-Arcade games do a great job of making short, replayable, minimal experiences.
+Arcade games do a great job of making short, repayable, minimal experiences.

 ## Finish Your Games